395t/review-assignments/_summaries/zhao2020point_1.md

 ---

 # What is the core idea?
+- Self-attention is fundamentally a set operator (permutation-invariant) and thus a natural fit for modeling 3D point clouds, which are sets of 3D points
-- The authors investigate how to apply transformers to 3D point cloud processing
+- The authors investigate how to apply self-attention/transformers to 3D point cloud processing
 - "Point Transformer" networks outperform a variety of models in large- and small-scale 3D image understanding tasks

 # How is it realized (technically)?